RevengeComing/DemonHunter/README.md

 # DemonHunter

-If you want to create low interaction Honepot Server in less than an hour you should follow this repository.
+If you want to create low interaction Honepot servers and their agents, plus a manager to check logs, in less than an hour, you should follow this repository.

 ## Requirements
 Python 3.5